 The parties may reach an impasse or be unable to find an amicable solution that satisfies both sides.
 If that is the case, the mediator(s) will close the session and submit the case to the next level, which is adjudication.
 If a mediation agreement is reached but one or both of the parties does not meet the terms of the agreement, the case moves to adjudication.

-Adjudication is a peer review process in which a selected panel of interpreters evaluates evidence of an alleged violation and determines whether a professional action was in violation of the NAD-RID Code of Professional Conduct (PDF).
+Adjudication is a peer review process in which a panel of interpreters evaluates evidence of an alleged violation and determines whether the interpreter’s action was in violation of the NAD-RID Code of Professional Conduct.
 If it is determined that a violation did occur, the panel is further empowered to determine what sanctions should be imposed.

 The role of the adjudication panel is to review official EPS cases and objectively weigh the issues of the complaint, the response and the supporting evidence.
 The panel relies on the information provided by the parties to determine the merits of the case, whether the interpreter’s action constitutes a clear ethical breach, and what, if any, sanctions are warranted.